 - Many provide both front and back leash attachment clips for flexibility

-- Skin chafing minimal with full coverage construction
+- Skin chafing is minimal with full-coverage construction

 - Design works well for specialized dog sports